skramm/public-docs/gnumake/gnumake_features.md

 ### 3 - `.SUFFIXES`

-GnuMake has a lot of builtin rules.
+GnuMake has a lot of builtin rules, that sometimes get in your way.
-For example

 You can automatically disable all these built-in rules by writing an empty rule:
 ```
 .SUFFIXES: